voxpupuli/puppet-module/README.md

 ## Limitations

-Uses data types and validateion features of Puppet 4 therefore only Puppet 4 is supported.
+Uses data types and validation features of Puppet 4 therefore only Puppet 4 is supported.
 May possibly work with Puppet 3.7 or higher with the 'future' parser but is not tested as such.

-## Development